The Jackson County Rose Festival

 The Rose Festival includes many beloved activities and amusements, yet the Jackson County RoseQueen Pageant is possibly the Festival’s crowning event.
-Beginning in 1960, the RoseQueen Pageant is a franchise of the Miss Michigan Pageant and the Miss America Pageant.
+Beginning in 1960, the RoseQueen Pageant is a franchise of the Miss Michigan USA Pageant.
 As with these famous pageants, the RoseQueen Pageant supports the educational pursuits of the young women involved.
 Today, the Jackson RoseQueen Pageant is the second largest local pageant in the nation in terms of scholarship money.

 Why the Rose?